Think someone else may like this? Share the love!

 At Chinese American restaurants, you may be accustomed to being served a sweet, sticky “duck sauce” or “sweet chili sauce” with your Vegetable Spring Rolls.
 That’s fine if you enjoy the sweetness.

 But the authentic way to eat Spring Rolls is to take a bite of the roll, then dribble a few drops of Chinese black vinegar down the middle.
 Just a few drops is all you need!
 Chinese black vinegar is very similar to tart balsamic vinegar.
 In fact, I’ve used cheap, tart balsamic when I’ve run out of Chinese black vinegar.
-Look for “Chinkiang Black Vinegar” or “Chinese Black Vinegar” – it should cost just a few bucks per bottle.
+Look for “Chinkiang Black Vinegar” or “Chinese Black Vinegar” It should cost just a few bucks per bottle.

 Can You Freeze These Vegetable Spring Rolls?